DUE TO THE CURRENT SA COVID RESTRICTIONS THIS EVENT HAS BEEN POSTPONED TO 2021. WE WILL BE UPDATING THIS PAGE IN THE NEW YEAR.

 The PARK LANDS PROJECT is a FREE one day art, music and citizen science meets nature festival, located in Tuthangga/ Carriageway park – Park 17 on the 22 Nov, 2020 from 12 – 4pm.
-Entrance from the corner of South Tce and Beaumont St, Adelaide, SA 5000.
-See our eventbrite listing to register
+Entrance from the corner of South Tce and Beaumont St, Adelaide, SA 5000

-The family friendly site-informed art installations, citizen science workshops plus nature walks and talks, will invite the public on a micro and macro journey of discovery, to creatively explore the biodiversity significance and adaptive nature of the flora and fauna living in the Adelaide Park Lands Bush For Life sites.
+The Park Lands Project family friendly site-informed art installations, citizen science workshops plus nature walks and talks, invite the public on a micro and macro journey of discovery, to creatively explore the biodiversity significance and adaptive nature of the flora and fauna living in the Adelaide Park Lands Bush For Life sites.
 Paul Gazzola, project creative producer and OSCA Artistic Director

 SA artists – Laura Wills, Rosina Possingham, Louise Flaherty & Belinda Gehlert, have been commissioned to create a series of multi-media and audio artworks.
 Their outcomes will offer new perspectives of the patterns, habitats and landscapes of the local flora and fauna, informed by local surveys and the specialist knowledge of biodiversity professionals and conservation groups.
 Each of the artists have involved local schools and community groups in the development of their outcomes.
 The one day event will also showcase the music of Naomi Keyte.